May 20, 1932 - November 27, 2016

 many friends and former students.

-A Memorial Service will be held on Sunday March 12, 2017 at the First Congregational Church in Hanover.
-Burial of her cremated remains will follow the service in the Hanover Center Cemetery.
-Donations in her memory may be made to Alzheimer's Association, alz.org, or The Friends of the Stetson House, P.O.
-Box 2064 Hanover, MA 02339.
+A Memorial Service will be held on Sunday March 12, 2017 at 12 pm at the First Congregational Church in Hanover.
+A private burial of her cremated remains will follow the service in the Hanover Center Cemetery.
+The family will join friends and family at a reception at Riley Hall across from the church after the burial.
+Donations in her memory may be made to Alzheimer's Association, alz.org.
+The Hanover Permanent Scholarship Fund or the Hanover Garden Club, c/o Elaine Backer 322 Main Street, Hanover 02339.